NecroWolf28/NecroWolf28/README.md

 - 👋 Hi, I’m @NecroWolf28!
 You can call me Meng.
 - 👀 I’m interested in music, specifically Metalcore right now :)
-- 🌱 I’m currently learning Java and C. Bleh.
+- 🌱 I’m currently learning Java and C, pursuing a Bachelor's Degree in Computer Science in NUS.

 <!---
 NecroWolf28/NecroWolf28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.